alebairos/xfutebol-app/docs/features/ft_017_action_result_expansion.md

     pub goal_scored: Option<Team>,  // NEW
     /// Whether the turn ended after this action pub turn_ended: bool,           // NEW
+    /// Whether ball was reset to center after a goal (kickoff) pub kickoff_reset: bool,        // NEW
 }

 impl ActionResult {